tristantao/mvp2/payload.md

 Welcome to the Tools Screen.
 There are tons of machine learning tools that can be applied to this data project but we will teach only two.

 <h5>MainScreen -> Tools -> ClassificationTrees</h5>
-Classification trees.
+You chose to learn classification trees.
 Choose to learn the theory and concepts or if your already familiar you can apply it to our data project.

 <h5>MainScreen -> Tools -> ClassificationTrees -> Wiki</h5>
 Classification Trees is a popular predictive modeling approach in machine learning and data mining because of its simplicity.
 It is also easy to visualize the result and express the decisions made.